Mick235711/Beijing-Subway-Tools/docs/tools.md

   - You can use the environmental variable `OMP_NUM_THREADS` to control the number of CPU cores to be utilized when calculating paths.
     - Large RAM consumption may appear when using more threads.
   - **NOTE: This may require several minutes to compute.
 Using `-n` with `-a` together is untested and may need several hours to finish computing. **
-- `--line-requirements` can be used to specify requirements to lines in the resulting path. `each` mean that each eligible line must be tranversed at least once, and `each_once` means exactly once.
+- `--line-requirements` can be used to specify requirements to lines in the resulting path. `each` mean that each eligible line must be tranversed at least once, `each_once` means exactly once, and `most_one` means at most once.
   - **NOTE: `each_lines` may require several hours to compute for complex networks.**
 - `--path-mode` can specify whether you want the longest or shortest line.
 (Default is longest)
 - Both of the last two arguments is only useful when `-n` is specified; they are ignored otherwise.